jitesoft/docker-nginx/README.md

 The default template file is located at `/usr/local/default.template` and exposes `LISTEN_PORT`, `SERVER_NAME` and `SERVER_ROOT` env variables and defaults to `80`, `localhost` and `/usr/local/nginx/html`.

+It's also possible to change the full initial nginx configuration by replacing the `/etc/nginx/nginx.conf` file, while not recommended (rather create a new file to override in `/etc/nginx/conf.d`).

+### Healthcheck

+By default, the container will run a health check - via the `healthcheck` shell script - every 30 seconds.
+The health check script uses wget to hit a special endpoint (`127.0.0.1:3999/__health`), which is automatically created in the `/etc/nginx/conf.d/000-healthcheck.conf` configuration.
+It's possible to turn the healthcheck off by setting `SKIP_HEALTHCHECK=true` as an env variable.
+The healthcheck will still run, but always return as healthy.

+Changing the healthcheck scripts is possible, while not recommended.

 ## Licenses

 Dockerfiles and other scripts in the repository is released under the [MIT license](https://gitlab.com/jitesoft/dockerfiles/nginx/blob/master/LICENSE)